acharyasaagar/starter/decisions/004-error-handling-flow.md

 # Error Handling and Error Management

-Error handling in this starter should be simple, predictable, and aligned with the layered structure.
+Error handling should be simple, predictable, and aligned with the layered structure.
 Errors should move upward through the system in a controlled way, eventually becoming clear messages for end users and useful traces for debugging.

 ## How errors surface, bubble, and are handled across layers